-As a result of all this, Linux PC manufacturer System76 reported getting the highest amount of Mac switchers in its history.
 It’s safe to say that when it comes to macOS, the honeymoon is over.
-Longtime users are starting to get fed up with Apple from the way they force everyone to use dongles, to their amateur file system, to the way their operating system takes away advanced functions longtime users are used to using.
+Longtime users are starting to get fed up with Apple from the way they restrict compatibility to their amateur file system, to the way their operating system takes away advanced functions longtime users are used to using.

-In this article we’ll go over four of the best Linux distributions that Mac users can install on their new Linux laptops.
+In this article we’ll go over the best Linux distributions that Mac users can install either on their Macs or on dedicated Linux computers.

 It is impossible to talk about Mac-like operating systems without talking about the Elementary OS project.
 This is a Linux distribution that adopts some of the design philosophy that Apple employs into their work: simplicity, beauty, and features.
 When it comes to this Linux distribution, if you’re coming off of macOS, this is the choice you should consider first and foremost.